debrx/debrx/README.md

 ## 👩‍💻 About Me
 Hi, I'm Deborah — a 3rd Year Computer Science student at Edinburgh Napier University!

-- I'mcurrently undertaking a Year in Industry as a Technical Consultant!
+- I'm currently undertaking a Year in Industry as a Technical Consultant!
 - I’m most skilled in Full Stack Web Development
 - I'm passionate about software development, AI, and deepening my knowledge in data systems and backend technologies